CORONAVIRUS: LOCAL FAMILIES IN CRISIS

 BBBSCO is thrilled to announce our Bigs with Badges Program.
 Our goal is to match 10 children this summer with a mentor who is a badge wearing employee to help bridge the gap between law enforcement and the community.
-If you are, or know a person who is in any type of law enforcement, a paramedic or is a fire fighter, please nominate this potential Big online or by calling 541-312-6047!
+If you are, or know a person who is in any type of law enforcement, a paramedic or is a fire fighter, please nominate this potential Big by calling 541-312-6047!

 Ashton Eaton's PSA

 Our Mission is to create and support one-to-one mentoring relationships that ignite the promise and power of youth.